MarcYin/SIAC/README.md

 ### ucfafyi@ucl.ac.uk

 This atmospheric correction method uses MODIS MCD43 BRDF product to get a coarse resolution simulation of earth surface.
 A model based on MODIS PSF is built to deal with the scale differences between MODIS and Sentinel 2 / Landsat 8.
 We uses the ECMWF CAMS prediction as a prior for the atmospheric states, coupling with 6S model to solve for the atmospheric parameters.
-We do not have a proper cloud mask at the moment and no topography correction as well.
-Homogeneouse surface is used without considering the BRDF effects.
+We do not have topography correction and homogeneouse surface is used without considering the BRDF effects.

 ## Data needed: